 The Elegance collection has eight models.
-First is the Dolcevita, which has a rectangular case and scratch-resistant sapphire crystal.
-This line has a wide range of choices for both men’s and women’s sizes.
+First is the Dolcevita, a rectangular case and scratch-resistant sapphire crystal.
+This line has a wide range of choices for men’s and women’s sizes.

-There’s the Longines Symphonette, which has a unique oval shape and diamonds–one of the most popular models is the steel version that has diamonds on the case.
+The Longines Symphonette has a unique oval shape and diamonds–one of the most popular models is the steel version that has diamonds on the case.
 Dedicated to 21st-century women, this collection was made for women who like an elegant and contemporary design.
-This model also has Top Wesselton diamonds, which is a term used to describe the gem’s color/clarity.
-Check out this article about the Longines Symphonette talking about this the diamonds and the collection.
+This model also has Top Wesselton diamonds, a term used to describe the gem’s color/clarity.

 If you’re looking for a more classic look, you can consider watches from the Agassiz collection.
 These timepieces have a round shape, case materials such as 18-karat yellow gold or pink gold, painted Roman numerals, black hands, and quartz movement.
 This collection marks the 150th anniversary of Longines.
 As the name suggests, this is a tribute to Agassiz and the brand’s history.